oVirt/ovirt-site/source/feature/foremanintegration.html.md

 *   Define Hostgroups: Foreman admin has a designated host group(s) in foreman for that purpose to define full provision setup with default values
 *   Have the proper images for the OS installation setup in the foreman setup
 *   Correlate the defined Host group with relevant templates (PXE / kickstart files) associated to the relevant OSs
-*   oVirt needs proper permissions to view relevant bare-metal hosts, host groups, compute resources and execute provision request [TODO define roles]
+*   oVirt needs proper permissions to view relevant bare-metal hosts, host groups, compute resources and execute provision request [TODO define roles automatically]
 *   Set Foreman's compute resource that correlates to the required permissions (Availability to approve and add host by oVirt provision plugin.
 *   Define puppet class for installing oVirt-Engine public key to allow deploy oVirt on provisioned host (locate them under /usr/share/puppet/modules) - example in [2](http://www.ovirt.org/index.php?title=Features/ForemanIntegration&action=submit#Make_Foreman_Appliance).